WillOram/cyber-incident-management/README.md

 10. Who is in charge? (of the response and individual workstreams)

-11. Have you thought about how the incident could esclate?
+11. Have you thought about how the incident could escalate?

 11. What is your plan if the incident escalates? (and how will you identify this?)